HuangOwen/RoLoRA/README.md

-# RoLoRA
+# 🔄 RoLoRA

 This repository contains the code of RoLoRA introduced in our work: "[RoLoRA: Fine-tuning Rotated Outlier-free LLMs for Effective Weight-Activation Quantization](https://arxiv.org/abs/2407.08044)", published in EMNLP 2024.

 ## Abstract

 In this work, we propose RoLoRA, the first LoRA-based scheme to apply rotation for outlier elimination, and then fine-tune rotated outlier-free LLMs for effective weight-activation quantization.
-RoLoRA can improve low-bit LoRA convergence and post-training quantization robustness in weight-activation settings.
+RoLoRA can improve low-bit LoRA convergence and post-training quantization robustness in weight-activation quantization settings.
 RoLoRA is evaluated across various LLM series, tasks, and quantization settings, achieving up to 29.5% absolute accuracy gain of 4-bit weight-activation quantization of LLaMA2-13B on commonsense reasoning tasks compared to LoRA baseline.

 <div align=center>
 <img width=80% src="./rolora.png"/>